-8. The issue of the identification of new subjects was considered during the general exchange of views held at the 300th and 301st meetings of the Special Committee, on 22 February, and at the 3rd meeting of the Working Group of the Whole, on 25 February.

-9. During the general exchange of views, several delegations stated that the Special Committee could contribute to the examination of legal matters relating to the reform and revitalization of the Organization and its organs, including issues surrounding the roles and prerogatives of the General Assembly, the Security Council and the Economic and Social Council.
+- 7. The issue of the identification of new subjects was considered during the general exchange of views held at the 304th meeting of the Special Committee, on 21 February, and at the 3rd meeting of the Working Group of the Whole, on 24 February. - 8.
+During the general exchange of views, several delegations stated that the Special Committee could contribute to the examination of legal matters relating to the reform and revitalization of the Organization and its organs, including issues surrounding the roles and prerogatives of the General Assembly and the Security Council.
 The view was expressed that new subjects could assist in providing ways to improve the implementation of the Charter and strengthen the Organization and, in that connection, delegations were urged to exercise flexibility with regard to the inclusion of new subjects in the agenda of the Special Committee.
-Other delegations stressed that proposals must be practical and non-political, must not duplicate efforts elsewhere within the United Nations, must ensure the efficient and effective use of the time and resources allocated to the Special Committee, and should be considered on the basis of the likelihood that they would enjoy consensus.

-10. At the 300th meeting of the Special Committee, the representative of the Russian Federation indicated his delegation's intention to prepare, together with likeminded States, a proposal for consideration at the next session of the Special Committee on the participation of non-governmental organizations in the work of the Organization.
-It was recalled that non-governmental organizations were mentioned in only one provision of the Charter, in its Article 71, in relation to the Economic and Social Council.
-Concerns were raised that sufficient information concerning the financial and managerial control of non-governmental organizations in consultative status with the Council was not available to Member States and that such organizations did not reflect an equitable geographical representation, despite relevant decisions of the Council.
-Some delegations expressed interest in the potential proposal.

-11. During the general exchange of views and in the Working Group, the delegate of Mexico introduced his country's further revised proposal for a new subject, contained in the working paper submitted at the current session entitled "Discussion on the application of Article 51, in the light of its interrelation with Article 2 (4), of the Charter of the United Nations" (see annex).
-It was stated that the revised proposal included several updates aimed at addressing the comments and concerns expressed by some delegations with regard to the scope of the proposal that had been introduced at the 2021 session of the Special Committee (see A/76/33, annex).
-It was explained that the aim of the revised proposal was to create a focused space for a legal and technical discussion among all Member States to exchange recent practices that had an impact on the application of Articles 2 (4) and 51 of the Charter, in particular with respect to the use of force against non-State actors.
-The sponsor delegation also stated that the paper included a set of questions on substantive, procedural, transparency and publicity issues, which were legal, technical and non-political in nature and would fall under the mandate and competence of the Special Committee as established in relevant General Assembly resolutions.
-It was emphasized that the purpose of the proposal was not to conduct an analysis of specific cases, situations or communications submitted to the Security Council under Article 51, but to create a repository of the positions of Member States on the operation and scope of, and limits to, the right of self-defence, with a focus on recent practice, in view of important changes in the phenomenology of armed conflicts.
-The sponsor delegation also clarified that the proposal was not duplicative of or inconsistent with the work of other organs of the United Nations.
-The sponsor delegation thanked all those delegations that had expressed support for the revised proposal or provided comments thereto, and expressed its readiness to revise the text, as necessary.
+Other delegations stressed that proposals must be practical and non-political, must not duplicate efforts elsewhere within the United Nations, must ensure the efficient and effective use of the time and resources allocated to the Special Committee, and should be considered on the basis of the likelihood that they would enjoy consensus. - 9.
+At the 304th meeting of the Special Committee and at the 3rd meeting of the Working Group of the Whole, the representative of the Russian Federation indicated his delegation's intention to prepare a list of topics for consideration at the next session of the Special Committee. - 10.
+During the general exchange of views and in the Working Group, the delegate of Mexico introduced his country's further revised proposal for a new subject, contained in the working paper submitted at the current session entitled "Discussion on the application of Article 51, in the light of its interrelation with Article 2 (4), of the Charter of the United Nations" (see annex).
+It was stated that the revised proposal included several updates aimed at addressing the comments and concerns expressed by some delegations with regard to the scope of the proposal that had first been introduced at the 2021 session of the Special Committee (see A/76/33, annex).
+The sponsor delegation also noted that, once the subject proposed had been considered in the substantive agenda, the Special Committee could conclude its consideration but then take up the subject again in the future.
+It was explained that the aim of the revised proposal was to create a focused space for a legal and technical discussion among all Member States to exchange recent practices that had an impact on the application of Articles 2 (4) and 51 of the Charter.
+It was emphasized that the purpose of the proposal was not to conduct an analysis of specific cases, situations or communications submitted to the Security Council under Article 51 or to produce an output in the form of guidelines, but to create a repository of the positions of Member States on the operation and scope of, and limits to, the right of self-defence, with a focus on recent practice.
+It was noted that, since the initial presentation of the proposal at the Special Committee, there had been an increase in the number of communications to the Council in which Article 51 had been invoked.